achance/GAB19/README.md

 Click **Done** to complete the condition setup.

-The alert requires an **Action group** to direct where the alerts will be sent to.
+Alerts requires an **Action group** to direct where the alerts will be sent to.

 6. Click on **Create New** under **Action Groups**.
 Fill out the required info, and add an action for **Email**.
 To properly test, enter a valid email address.
 Click **OK** to complete the setup.